 Musical Theatre: Frolic Room

-Sure, the Pantages Theatre is L.A.’s one-stop Broadway venue in Hollywood.
-But don’t miss the tiny jewel next to it: the Frolic Room.
-This bar has served musical theater patrons (and assorted other lushes) since time immemorial.
+The Hollywood Pantages Theatre is renowned as L.A.’s premier venue for blockbuster Broadway productions.
+Before or after a show, don’t miss the hidden gem next door: the Frolic Room.
+This bar has served musical theater patrons and assorted imbibers since time immemorial.
 It’s a time-capsule of a time long gone-by, and every year that passes we should be thankful for its survival.

 American Roots: McCabe's

-Where can you see real-deal folk and Americana legends like Tom Paxton in 2017?
+Where can you see folk and Americana legends like Janis Ian, Loudon Wainwright III and Tom Rush?
 The answer, always, is Santa Monica’s McCabe’s Guitar Shop, the little shop that could.
-McCabe’s is an unavoidable stop for anyone interested in American acoustic music in the grounded tradition of folk.
-Go any night to see whomever is playing—you’ll feel a sense of communion with a tradition that’s a the root of a lot of later music.
+McCabe’s is a must for anyone interested in American acoustic music in the grounded tradition of folk.
+Go any night to see whomever is playing—you’ll feel a sense of communion with a tradition that’s at the root of a lot of later music.
 Tickets to concerts in the intimate 150-seat back room are on sale at the McCabe's website.

 Reggae: Dub Club

-Wednesdays at The Echo means Dub Club, the obligatory weekly event for reggae lovers.
-It’s hard to summarize its importance: every single Jamaican musician of note who can be convinced to tour has performed at Dub Club in the past few years.
-The DJ sets by Tom Chasteen and Boss Harmony (the great David Orlando) are world-class.
-Lee “Scratch” Perry might drop by to bless the crowd if he’s in town.
+Wednesdays at The Echoplex means Dub Club, the famed weekly event for reggae lovers.
+It’s hard to summarize its importance - every single Jamaican musician of note who can be convinced to tour has performed at Dub Club over the years.
+The DJ sets by residents Tom Chasteen and Boss Harmony (the great David Orlando) are world-class, and legends like Lee “Scratch” Perry have been known to drop by and bless the crowd when they're in town.

 Comedy: Baby Wants Candy

 Everyone knows Upright Citizens Brigade showcases the smartest comedy in town, particularly of the improv variety, but some people are shocked when they learn that a few of their shows are fully improvised musicals - music, lyrics and choreography are made up on the spot.
 Of these, the best is Baby Wants Candy, performing every Friday at UCB Sunset.
-If you’re an improv fan, this is a perfect show to take people who don’t know much about improv and blow their minds by the sheer talent of these outstanding performers.
+If you’re an improv fan, this is a perfect show to take people who don’t know much about improv and blow their minds with the sheer talent of these outstanding performers.

 Classical: Walt Disney Concert Hall

-The curvy, metallic exterior of the architectural wonder known as Walt Disney Concert Hall is known world-wide.
+The curvy, metallic exterior of the architectural wonder known as Walt Disney Concert Hall is known worldwide.
 But in a venue designed for the enjoyment of some of the highest forms of musical art, it is really the interior that matters.
 And within it, the real hidden gem is the majestic, thoroughly contemporary pipe organ.
-Frank Gehry and organ builders Manuel Rosales and Caspar Von Glatter-Gotz managed to create a one-of-a-kind instrument that elicits an entirely modern spiritual response.
-Find out more about the building’s hidden treasures with our guide.
+Frank Gehry and organ builders Manuel Rosales and Caspar Von Glatter-Gotz created a one-of-a-kind instrument that elicits an entirely modern spiritual response.

 New Age: Self-Realization Fellowship Lake Shrine

 There’s a very long spiritual tradition in Los Angeles, which translates into all kinds of meditative sounds.
 A great location to absorb this important esoteric aspect of the city is the Self-Realization Fellowship Lake Shrine in Pacific Palisades.
-Founded by guru Paramahansa Yogananda in 1950, the shrine has also attracted several musicians and artists: it was a favorite meditation spot for Elvis Presley for years, and more recently it was the site of memorial services for George Harrison and for the Cramps’ legendary frontman, Lux Interior.
+Founded by guru Paramahansa Yogananda in 1950, the shrine has also attracted legendary musicians and artists: it was a favorite meditation spot for Elvis Presley for years; and was the site of memorial services for George Harrison and the Cramps’ frontman, Lux Interior.

 And the Grammy goes to…

-Downtown L.A. is home to the Grammy Museum itself, one of the city’s greatest cultural resources.
+Downtown L.A. is home to the GRAMMY Museum, one of the city’s greatest cultural resources.
 Featuring exhibits on everything from punk rock to Motown, the museum takes advantage of L.A.’s central status in the music industry to offer unique collections of artifacts and treasures that provide illuminating context to the sounds of our lives.